May 6, 2026

 It is normal to feel anxious about trial.
 Most injury victims have never testified in court before.
 A strong legal team should explain what will happen, help you prepare, and make sure you understand your role before trial begins.

-Step 10: Trial, Verdict, or Final Resolution
+Step 10: Reaching a Verdict or Final Resolution

 At trial, both sides present evidence to a judge or jury.
 In a jury trial, the jury listens to opening statements, witness testimony, expert opinions, cross-examination, exhibits, and closing arguments.
 The jury then decides whether the defendant is legally responsible and, if so, what damages should be awarded.